 Hashed Brussels Sprouts with Lemon

-When I announced that I wanted to make brussels sprouts, inspired by a recent recipe in the New York Times, my father let out a loud groan.
-Dad, who loves rutabagas, parsnips, kale, collard greens, and all manner of cabbage, has never had an affinity to that particular vegetable.
-Probably because if you overcook them, brussels sprouts can be somewhat unpleasant.
 However, cooked well, they are nutty in flavor and delicious as a side dish.
-I adapted this recipe from the NYT to serve four, and added a little more butter to balance the acidity from the lemon juice.
-Dad heartily endorses this recipe (he finished his plate and even had seconds.)
+I adapted the recipe to serve four, and added a little more butter to balance the acidity from the lemon juice.
+Dad heartily endorses this recipe (he finished his plate and even had seconds!)

 - 1 Tbsp olive oil